forestgrape/coronavirus/7_social/individual_measures.md

 It is scientific task to determine the properties/features that predicts whether someone is more or less likely to be infectious.
 One such feature is being vaccinated.
 Another scientific question is, whether and which vaccines are safe.

 > Both infectiousness and vaccine safety are not rigorously discussed on this page.
 Some notes are available however:
-> * A possible method to determine infectiousness are the number of viruses in exhaled aerosol ([Viral Load in exhaled Air](./../3_medical/diagnosis_and_viral_load.md#viral-load-in-exhaled-air)).
-In the chapter [individual factors for transmission and susceptibility](./../5_epidemiological/individual_susceptibility_and_transmission.md) there are some epidemiological observations on the effects of vaccines on transmission.
+> * A possible method to determine infectiousness are the number of viruses in exhaled aerosol ([Viral Load in exhaled Air](../3_medical/diagnosis_and_viral_load.md#viral-load-in-exhaled-air)).
+In the chapter [individual factors for transmission and susceptibility](../5_epidemiological/individual_susceptibility_and_transmission.md) there are some epidemiological observations on the effects of vaccines on transmission.
-> * Some speculations/open question about the safety of the 'mRNA' and 'Adeno-Vector' vaccines in [Vaccine Safety Questions](./../10_vaccines/vaccine_safety.md).
+> * Some incomplete speculations/open question about the safety of the 'mRNA' and 'Adeno-Vector' vaccines are in [Vaccine Safety Questions](../10_vaccines/vaccine_safety.md).

 ### Moral Considerations